|Alma High School Building

 J.B.
 Abbott, J.E.
 Whitchurch, and J.S.
 Knisley -

 in all four men who were county superintendents of schools."

 have offered more than two-years of high school education.
-It is likely that Alma High School ceased
+Alma High School ceased

-The former Alma High School building served as a grade school through at least the
+The brick Alma High School building served as a grade school through at least the

 Alma High School Quick Facts